 Essentially, AI involves creating machines and algorithms that are capable of performing tasks that typically require human intelligence.

-AI and legal tech are particularly valuable for plaintiffs' attorneys because they operate outside the traditional billable hours model.
-This means that plaintiffs' attorneys can take advantage of AI's speed and efficiency, without needing to worry about minimizing their bottom lines.
+For plaintiffs' attorneys, AI and legal tech are particularly valuable because they operate outside the traditional billable hours model.
+This provides them the opportunities to leverage AI’s speed, efficiency, and cost-saving capabilities, without needing to worry about reducing their bottom lines.

 Types of AI used in the legal industry